 If you transfer out of the NHS to an independent provider (this includes private sector companies, charities, not for profit organisations, and social enterprises) then you would cease to be an NHS employee on the date of transfer.

-The terms of the contact between your new employer and the NHS specify whether or not your new employer is guaranteed to receive work.
-If the contract comes to an end then it maybe that you will transfer to the new provider of the service under TUPE.
+The terms of the contact between your new employer and the NHS specify whether your new employer is guaranteed to receive work.
+If the contract comes to an end, then it maybe that you will transfer to the new provider of the service under TUPE.

 24. What happens if I am promoted will I still be protected by TUPE?